-- The nature of certain requests and the configuration of the tools mean that it is not possible to provide this information. - The new system for sending requests from the competent authorities [see note 1] was extended and the use of the digital system was generalised in 2021.
-In this system, requests tend to be by access numbers, so a larger quantity is received.
+- \ The nature of certain requests and the configuration of the tools mean that it is not possible to provide this information. - \\The new system for sending orders from the competent authorities has been extended and generalized in 2022.
+In this system, requests are counted individually, unlike the previous system in which one order could contain several requests.